marcosebsilva/marcosebsilva/README.md

 ### Hi there, my name is Marcos 👋

 - 🔭 I’m studying Web Development at Trybe.
-- 🌱 Currently, my main focus is to learn React, Redux, some CSS pre-processors (mainly SASS) and TypeScript.
+- 🌱 Right now, i'm learning some backend with Node.js
 - 📫 You can reach me on [LinkedIN](https://www.linkedin.com/in/marcosestevaobs/) or in my email : dusdoom.dev@gmail.com
 ## I'm pretty sure we can learn something with each other :)
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=marcosebsilva&show_icons=true&theme=react&count_private=true&include_all_commits=true)